 Naval Health Research Center

-Valerie Stander, Ph.D., has worked as a research psychologist at the Naval Health Research Center (NHRC) for the past 20 years studying the health and wellbeing of military personnel and their families.
-Within the NHRC Military Population Health Directorate, she is currently the principal investigator of the Millennium Cohort Family Study, a 21-year longitudinal program of research documenting the impact of military life stress on family relationships.
-Stander is also co-principal investigator in a research collaboration with Abt Associates evaluating the efficacy of a pilot implementation of a HealthySteps© intervention initiated by the Department of Defense Office of Military Community & Family Policy.
-Her specific areas of research focus include risk factors for interpersonal aggression, including a long-standing interest in patterns of family violence as well as sexual aggression perpetration and victimization among military personnel.
-She currently serves as co-chair of a DoD Defense Health Program (JPC-5) working group that supports research on Early Assessment & Interventions to Support Service Member & Family Psychological Health.
-Stander earned her Ph.D. at Purdue University, and still collaborates with researchers at the Purdue Military Family Research Institute on a study funded by the National Institutes of Health to understand the long-term implications of Operation Iraqi Freedom and Enduring Freedom deployment-related family separations on adolescent development.
-Learn more here.
+Valerie Stander has worked as a research psychologist at the Naval Health Research Center (NHRC) for over 20 years studying the health and wellbeing of military personnel and their families.
+Within the NHRC Military Population Health Directorate, Stander is currently the principal investigator of the Millennium Cohort Family Study, a 21-year longitudinal program documenting the impact of military life stress on family relationships.
+Stander is also co-principal investigator in a research collaboration with Abt Associates evaluating the efficacy of a pilot implementation of a HealthySteps intervention initiated by the Department of Defense Office of Military Community and Family Policy.
+Stander focuses on risk factors for interpersonal aggression, including patterns of family violence as well as sexual aggression perpetration and victimization among military personnel.
+Stander collaborates with researchers at the Purdue Military Family Research Institute on a study funded by the National Institutes of Health to understand the long-term implications of Operation Iraqi Freedom and Enduring Freedom deployment-related family separations on adolescent development.

 Steven R. Wilson

-Steven R. Wilson (PhD, Purdue University, 1989) is a professor in the Department of Communication at the University of South Florida.
-His research focuses on processes of influence and identity management in family, health and workplace contexts.
+Steven R. Wilson’s research focuses on processes of influence and identity management in family, health and workplace contexts.
 Much of his research explores how military families communicate across the deployment cycle, including how adolescents manage privacy with their deployed and at-home parent during deployment and reunion, how couples maintain their relationship during deployment, and how families encourage service members or veterans to seek behavioral healthcare when needed.
-He is the author of “Seeking and resisting compliance: Why individuals say what they do when trying to influence others” (Sage, 2002), co-editor of “New directions in interpersonal communication research” (Sage, 2010) as well as “Reflections on interpersonal communication research” (Cognella, 2019), and author of 90 scholarly articles and book chapters on these topics.
-He is a fellow of the International Communication Association, and recipient of the National Communication Association’s Bernard Brommel Award for Outstanding Scholarship in Family Communication.
-He currently serves as an associate editor for the journal Human Communication Research, published by the International Communication Association.
-Learn more here.
+He is the author of “Seeking and resisting compliance: Why individuals say what they do when trying to influence others,” co-editor of “New directions in interpersonal communication research,” as well as “Reflections on interpersonal communication research” and author of 90 scholarly articles and book chapters on these topics.
+Dr. Wilson is a fellow of the International Communication Association, and recipient of the National Communication Association’s Bernard Brommel Award for Outstanding Scholarship in Family Communication.
+Dr. Wilson currently serves as an associate editor for Human Communication Research, published by the International Communication Association.